Wander Franco Player Props: Rays vs. Cubs

 Cubs Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Cubs pitching staff ranks 16th in MLB.

-- The Cubs have the 17th-ranked team ERA across all MLB pitching staffs (4.31).
+- The Cubs' 4.23 team ERA ranks 16th among all MLB pitching staffs.

-- Cubs pitchers combine to give up the sixth-fewest home runs in baseball (51 total, one per game).
+- The Cubs give up the third-fewest home runs in baseball (51 total, one per game).

-- Stroman makes the start for the Cubs, his 12th of the season.
-He is 4-4 with a 2.95 ERA and 54 strikeouts in 64 2/3 innings pitched.
+- Hendricks (0-1) gets the start for the Cubs, his second of the season.

-- The right-hander's last time out was on Wednesday against the New York Mets, when he threw eight innings, surrendering two earned runs while giving up four hits.
+- In his most recent appearance on Thursday, the righty threw 4 1/3 innings against the New York Mets, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.